Brexit & the UPC

 The UPC will consist of a Court of First Instance, with Central, Local and Regional divisions, as well as a Court of Appeal and a Registry.
 The Central Division will deal with revocation actions and declarations of non-infringement.
 The Local or Regional divisions will deal with infringement, including preliminary injunctions.
 There are also rules on how the various courts can deal with counterclaims, stays and transfers to another court.

-The Central Division will be headquartered in Paris, with sections in London (pharmaceuticals, chemistry and medical devices) and Munich (mechanical engineering) with Paris dealing with electronic and software cases.
+The Central Division will be headquartered in Paris, with sections in a yet to be determined location (pharmaceuticals, chemistry and medical devices) and Munich (mechanical engineering) with Paris dealing with electronic and software cases.
+As the UK will not be participating, London cannot be a UPC Division.

 When the UPC opens for business, unless they are opted-out, granted EPs will be subject to the jurisdiction of the UPC as well as the relevant national courts.
 This will mean that patentees will be able to enforce EPs in a single action across all Member States that have ratified the UPC Agreement and for which the patent is validated.
 It will also mean that an EP can be revoked in a single action brought before the UPC’s Central Division.
 This is in contrast to the current position where an EP is a bundle of national rights, each of which must be revoked in separate actions in the national courts.